 - Shall be conducted after all work by the Sub-grantee is completed and their Post Construction Client File Review has been completed.
 (The Quality Control Inspector is not responsible for review or approval of Client Qualification documentation.
 This is the responsibility of the Individual from the Sub-grantee signing off on the file and submitting the reimbursement request to ADOH) - 2.
-Shall be performed on all jobs before they can be counted as a DOE completed project. - Shall include an analysis of the energy audit to ensure that it was completed in an efficient manner with all areas of the audit having been addressed and the scope of work reflects a comprehensive energy audit. - 4.
+Shall be performed on all jobs before they can be counted as a DOE completed project. - 3.
+Shall include an analysis of the energy audit to ensure that it was completed in an efficient manner with all areas of the audit having been addressed and the scope of work reflects a comprehensive energy audit. - 4.
 Shall verify reported diagnostic numbers are correct. - 5.
 Shall verify that all cost effective measures were completed. - 6.
 Shall verify that all invoices for the job are invoiced properly, nothing billed incorrectly, or billed for services/work not performed. - 7.
-Shall include a review of the diagnostic results for pressure and combustion safety to verify that all applicable tests were completed. - 8.
+Shall include a review of the diagnostic results for pressure and combustion safety to verify that all applicable tests were completed and pass. - 8.
 Shall include a review of all measures listed on the Work Performed Report to verify installation has been completed in an effective manner, following program requirements. - 9.
 Shall verify the work was performed to the SWS provided by the Department of Energy and the Arizona Weatherization Field Guide. - 10.
-Shall fill out and sign the ADOH WAP QCI Checklist, sign it and provide a copy for the file, stating the unit is complete and ready to be reported to ADOH WAP and DOE.
-The QCI Checklist is available from the ADOH WAP website at: https://housing.az.gov/documents-links/forms/weatherization.
+Shall fill out and sign the ADOH WAP QCI Checklist (this will become a digital document through the new Nexus/OptiMiser software), sign it and provide a copy for the file, stating the unit is complete and ready to be reported to ADOH WAP and DOE.
+The current Adobe QCI Checklist is available from the ADOH WAP website at: https://housing.az.gov/documents- links/forms/weatherization.
+The new checklist will be included in the Nexus/OptiMiser software.